The following fees apply to all students.

 Note: Postgraduate coursework tuition fees are reviewed yearly.

-For individual course fee please refer to the 2023 list of Postgraduate coursework fees.
+For individual course fee please refer to the 2024 list of Postgraduate coursework fees. (will be available shortly)

 International students should refer to International student fees for tuition information.

 The 2024 Higher Degree by Research fees will be available shortly.

 Undergraduate cross institutional students should refer to the Commonwealth supported places information page.